RISE AGAINST DOMESTIC VIOLENCE SA

 • Speak to the media, participate in interviews, or issue public statements representing RISE without explicit, documented approval (usually via email or WhatsApp)

-• Commit the organization to any collaboration, agreement, or new service offering
+• Commit the organisation to any collaboration, agreement, or new service offering

 • Purchase advertising or pay for promotions under the RISE name without direct written instruction from the Founder